 Professor Jacqueline Peel is an expert in the field of environmental and climate change law.
 Her scholarship on these topics encompasses international, transnational and national dimensions, as well as interdisiplinary aspects of the law/science relationship in the environmental field.
-Professor Peel is the author or co-author of five books and numerous articles on these topics.
+Professor Peel is the author or co-author of several books and numerous articles on these topics.
 She has been an active contributor to public policy formulation on climate change and environmental issues at the national and international level through her work on bodies such as the ILA Committee on Legal Principles Relating to Climate Change.
 Professor Peel's research has attracted funding from various organisations including the Australian Research Council, VCCCAR and the United States Studies Centre.
 She has also been the recipient of prestigious awards such as a Fulbright Scholarship and NYU Hauser Scholarship.

 Melbourne Law Masters

 Memberships and Affiliations

 International Law Association, Committee on Legal Principles relating to Climate Change

 National Environmental Law Association

 Environmental Defenders' Office